alirezaniki/alirezaniki/README.md

 - Seismic Imaging
 - Seismic Processing

-I am constantly trying to develop my skills in data science and DL techniques to catch up with the ever-accelerating train of science 😉
+I am constantly developing my skills in data science and DL techniques to catch up with the ever-accelerating train of science

 ---